How to Choose a Short Sale Agent

 Sometimes I get referrals from other agents in Sacramento because those agents don't want to handle a short sale.
 They know that I sell a lot of short sales and close them, so they feel comfortable referring their sellers to me.
 I don't offer to pay those agents a referral fee because I work too hard for what I earn.
 Often, lenders cut my commission, too.

 Experience is a funny thing.
 An agent can have 10 years in the business, but it breaks down to one year times 10 if they haven't closed very many transactions.
 Maybe a 10-year agent has closed only one or two transactions a year.
-You could choose a short sale agent who has only 5 years of experience but perhaps has closed 100 short sales, and you'd be better off.
+You could choose a short sale agent who has only five years of experience but perhaps has closed 100 short sales, and you'd be better off.

 Before you choose a short sale agent, ask about the agent's track record.
-Here are sample questions:
+Here are some sample questions:

 - How many years have you been selling short sales?
-At minimum, you'd like an agent who has at least 3 years of experience but preferably more.
+At a minimum, you'd like an agent who has at least three years of experience or more.
 Experience is a teacher that no classroom instruction or online short sale seminar can replace.
-Experience teaches an agent the pitfalls and how to anticipate potential problems and cut them off at the pass.
+It teaches an agent the pitfalls and how to anticipate and avoid potential problems.
 It's even better for you if the agent has experience in real estate apart from short sales.

 - How many short sales have you closed?
-Imagine the knowledge of a short sale agent who has closed 100, 500 or more short sales.
+Imagine the knowledge of a short sale agent who has closed one-hundred, five-hundred or more short sales.
 Those agents most likely already have the short sale packages from every bank on hand and know how each bank operates.
 These agents also have systems in place that may streamline the short sale process but are also able to give your transaction individual attention.

 - Do you see any red flags for my short sale?
 A short sale agent who has been around the block knows the types of things to warn a seller about.
-While the agent can't give legal or tax advice because an agent's license does not allow such disclosures, an agent should be familiar enough with the possible legal and tax consequences to point out possible problems and tell you where to get the answers.
+While the agent can't give legal or tax advice because an agent's license doesn't allow such disclosures, an agent should be familiar enough with the possible legal and tax consequences to point out possible problems and tell you where to get the answers.

 - What has been my bank's track record with you?
 Past performance is no guarantee that you'll receive the same response from a bank, but it's an indicator.
 For example, a Wachovia short sale is every agent's dream transaction.
 In fact, if every short sale was a Wachovia short sale, we short sale agents would be drinking champagne all day long.

 - Who will negotiate my short sale?
 Hands down, lawyers are best at negotiation.
 But typically you will pay a lawyer a separate fee.
 If you want your short sale agent to handle the negotiation, find out if your agent is outsourcing the negotiation to a third-party vendor.
 Many third-party vendors are mill houses staffed by so-called loss mitigators who handle hundreds of files and, in fact, might not even be licensed to do so.

 - How long will my short sale take to close?
-This is often The $64,000 question.
-Some banks are easy to predict and some are not.
-Aurora might be closing short sales in 6 weeks in the first part of the year but fall to 120 days by year end.
-But an agent who is busy closing short sales with Aurora would have a pretty good estimate of time.
+This is often the $64,000 question.
+Some banks are easy to predict and some aren't.
+Aurora might be closing short sales in six weeks in the first part of the year but fall to 120 days by year-end.
+But an agent who is busy closing short sales with Aurora would have a pretty good time estimate.